Colombia: Magdalena River Valley & Western Andes: Jul 13—21, 2019

 VENT has offered tours to various locations in Colombia since 2009.
 A booming economy and well-established peaceful culture will reshape your view of this country and its efforts towards long-lasting peace.

-Good accommodations and good food throughout; two afternoon-long drives, but bus transportation comfortable and air-conditioned; most birding along roads or feeding stations; highest elevation on road 2,800 meters (9,200 feet); highest accommodation at 1,750 meters (5,740 feet); two optional walks on trails; walking sticks needed for short walks; warm and humid in lowlands, cool and pleasant in mountains.
+Good accommodations and good food throughout; three afternoon-long drives, but bus transportation comfortable and air-conditioned; most birding along roads or feeding stations; highest elevation on road 2,800 meters (9,200 feet); highest accommodation at 1,750 meters (5,740 feet); walking sticks needed for short walks; warm and humid in lowlands, cool and pleasant in mountains.